JRTC 21-01 1-21 IN Dar Lam Defense

-Soldiers from the 1st Battalion, 21st Infantry Regiment, 2nd Brigade, 25th Infantry Division prepare for an attack on the city of Dar Lam, during an exercise at the Joint Readiness Training Center at Fort Polk, Louisiana, Oct.
-19, 2020.
+Soldiers with 1st Battalion, 21st Infantry Regiment, 2nd Brigade, 25th Infantry Division, work as a team to defend the town of Dar Lam against opposing forces during a training exercise at the Joint Readiness Training Center at Fort Polk, Louisiana, Oct.
+18, 2020.
 The JRTC exercise is a capstone training event that allows 2nd Brigade to achieve certification for worldwide deployment while building interoperability with key allies in support of a free and open Indo-Pacific.
-(U.S. Army photo by Spc.
-Demi Jones, 28th Public Affairs Detachment)
+(U.S. Army photo by Pfc.
+Rachel Christensen, 28th Public Affairs Detachment)

 |Date Taken: